Spokane Car Accident Attorney

 Are car accident settlements taxable?
 Whether or not your settlement money is taxable will depend mostly on what type of loss you are being awarded compensation for.
 In general, compensation that is meant to reimburse you for out-of-pocket expenses like medical bills are not taxable.
 However, to get more specific information about tax laws and your settlement, you should contact a professional tax adviser.

 When am I required to report a car accident?
 Washington state requires individuals to report car accidents to the Department of Transportation any time there is a death, injury, or property damage in excess of $700.
-Normally a police officer will make the report on your behalf, but if not, it is your responsibility to report the accident.
-This can be done online and should be done within 4 days of the accident.
+Normally a police officer will make the report on your behalf, but if not, it is your responsibility to report the auto accident.
+This can be done online and should be done within 4 days of the auto accident.